bewiwi/FakeVNC/README.md

 FakeVNC
 =======

-FakeVNC is a little python script who listen on port 5900 and do when someone try to connect
+FakeVNC is a little python script who listen on port 5900 and execute a command when someone try to connect